PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

 This has been redmedied to some degree by reducing overfitting as descibed above.
 This could be because at high speed the position of the car changes significantly by time the model returns a prediction.
 For the time being the top speed has been fixed at 20MPH to remedy this.
 It would be interesting to train a model on a combination of speed, throttle and camera images.
 Intuitively, the model should learn to focus on different parts of the vertical strech of a frame depending on the current speed.

 * The model performs poorly if simulator graphics quality is changed significantly.
-This is likely due to a big diffrence between the frame images in the two scenarios.
+This is likely due to a big difference between the frame images in the two scenarios.
 This can be confirmed by looking at the activation maps for images taken of the same portion of a track at different quality settings.

+### A Long List of Todos

+This is list of things I would like to do.
+These are not rquired for project completion but a lot can be learnt from them.

+- Collect data using an anlog joystick.
+My game pad joystick being too sensitive.
+- Hook up my visulaization code to the simulator and display activations as an inset on the simulator screen.
+- Inspect the activation map for a significantly different graphics quality.
+- Train and test on the mountain track.
+- Include throttle and speed in the training data while predicting steering angles only.
+- Predict steering angle, speed and throttle using data from previous point.
+- Project activations from inner layers onto input images to see what higher level features the model learns.